GlobalMilitary.net Open-source military intelligence Updated daily

 No, Royal Canadian Navy does not currently operate aircraft carriers.
 Power projection relies on other surface combatants and land-based naval aviation.

-Canada has a Navy Index score of 23.6 out of 100.
+Canada has a SEAS Index (Sea Equipment Aggregate Strength) score of 23.4 out of 100.
 This composite score measures overall naval capability, with capital ships (carriers, cruisers) weighted highest, followed by major combatants (destroyers, submarines, frigates), and light combatants.

 What types of ships does Canada's navy operate?

-Royal Canadian Navy operates a diverse fleet including 42 other ships, 36 support ships, 26 patrol boats, 16 submarines.
+Royal Canadian Navy operates a diverse fleet including 31 support ships, 18 patrol boats, 16 submarines, 15 destroyers.
 The fleet composition reflects the country's maritime defense priorities and strategic requirements.